Jaehoon9201/Cross_Validation/README.md

 ## Method 1 : Cross_Validation_w_KerasModel_SimpleEx.py
 It also draws the history of the learning process as processing epochs.
-You can obtain the graph like below one if u are learning this code.
+You can obtain the graph like below one if u are running this code.

 ![image](https://user-images.githubusercontent.com/71545160/124382332-dc8f0b80-dd01-11eb-902d-8600410c88cc.png)